Exploring 6 Deployment Strategies for Smooth Software Updates

 • Application Complexity: Complex updates might benefit from the clean transition of a Recreate deployment or the testing capabilities of a shadow deployment.

-• Resource Availability: Blue/Green and shadow deployments require managing additional environments, while Recreate deployments are simpler but offer less control.
+• Resource Availability: Blue/Green and Shadow deployments require additional environments, while Recreate deployments are simpler but less controlled.

-• Update Frequency: For frequent updates, Canary deployments or rolling deployments can streamline the process.
+• Update Frequency: For frequent updates, Canary deployments or rolling deployments work well by streamlining the process.

 Final Thoughts